fastoch/Linux/Ansible.md

   - `git commit -m "added wallpaper config"`
   - `git push origin main`

+---

 To stage & commit all files that have been changed: `git commit -am "some descriptive message"`
 This command will not stage & commit new files though.
 See https://git-scm.com/docs/git-commit

 ---

-There's one more file we need:
+There's one more file we need before running our playbook against our current host: